 On November 9th, 2016 PBOT held a Public Open House on W Burnside Safety Projects at SCRAP

 Originally named B Street, Burnside has played an important role in Portland’s transportation network since 1912, when it was established as the city’s east-west axis.

 A designated High Crash Corridor, PBOT evaluated existing conditions on E/W Burnside in 2012/2013 finding in an alarming rate of crashes involving pedestrians.
 The incidence of pedestrian crashes on Burnside is about three times higher than citywide; 76% of these pedestrian crashes are west of the Burnside Bridge.

 As a component of PBOT’s Vision Zero effort, the Bureau is in the process of improving safety on West Burnside Street with an array of safety projects, including:

 - W Burnside Sidewalk Infill from NW 24th Place to NW Uptown Terrace

 This project will install new sidewalk and an accompanying retaining wall on the north side of W Burnside from NW 24th to Uptown Terrace.
 ADA ramps at W Burnside and 24th will also be improved.
-Construction was originally planned for the fall of 2017, but has been postponed to the spring of 2018.
+Construction will begin in the spring of 2018.